 - It’s easy to discount the additional effort that one project will require over another.

 Even if you make it through this mental minefield intact, you’re left with the tough task of consistently combining and comparing these factors across all project ideas.
 Thankfully, you don’t have to do this in your head.

 A simple tool for prioritization

 This is where a scoring system comes in.
-A good one can help you consider each factor about a project idea with clear-eyed discipline and combine those factors in a rigorous, consistent way.
+A good prioritization framework can help you consider each factor about a project idea with clear-eyed discipline and combine those factors in a rigorous, consistent way.

-Using a scoring system for prioritization certainly isn’t new.
+Using a scoring system for prioritization in product management certainly isn’t new.
 Systems designed to balance costs and benefits abound.
-But on my team at Intercom, we had a hard time finding one that allowed us to usefully compare different ideas in a consistent way.
+But you can have a hard time finding one that allows you to usefully compare different ideas in a consistent way.